 - SLA reliability

 ...are being factored directly into purchasing decisions.
-Tools like supplier KPI dashboards are becoming standard practice for labs looking to reduce risk while increasing performance transparency.
+Tools like supplier KPI dashboards and structured supplier management programs are becoming standard practice for labs looking to reduce risk while increasing performance transparency.

 5. Procurement leaders are asking better questions